"We believe creative movement curriculum creates happy, healthy, focused learners." -AB2

-Laurie is the Pre-Kindergarten teacher and director at the Bishop Marshall School in Morrisville, Vermont.
-She was named as a 2016 Early Childhood Super Hero by Let's Grow Kids, Vermont.
-She is also the founder and former Executive/Artistic Director of Green Mountain Performing Arts, a nonprofit performing arts studio in Waterbury, Vermont and the founder and former owner of One Studio Dance.
-She received her B.A. in English from the University of Massachusetts.
+Laurie was named as a 2016 Early Childhood Super Hero by Let's Grow Kids, Vermont.
+She has worked as a Pre-K Teacher/Director at the Bishop Marshall School in Morrisville; and she is also the founder and former Executive/Artistic Director of Green Mountain Performing Arts, a nonprofit performing arts studio in Waterbury, Vermont.
+She received her B.A. in English from the University of Massachusetts. and has completed graduate studies in Advanced Child Development and Curriculum Development.
 Laurie started her own performing arts program in 2006 because she saw a need for more affordable and accessible local arts education.
-She opened One Studio Dance, with the mission to make outstanding performing arts education fully accessible to all children.
+She opened the studio with the mission to make outstanding performing arts education fully accessible to all children.
 She provided tuition assistance to all students in need of financial support and welcomed and provided accommodations to all children with special needs.
 Under Laurie’s direction, the school grew to over 400 students.
 Laurie is originally from Massachusetts.
 She has studied many forms of dance but has extensive training in creative, modern, jazz, ballet and hip hop dance.
 In addition to owning her own performing arts school, Laurie taught dance at Harwood Union High School in Duxbury, Vermont.
-Laurie received her certification in Early Childhood Dance from Beverly Spell; she was a contributing author to the book Fit Families; she wrote and directed the “Hip Hop Nutcracka,” an original production; she has studied and completed certification in Brain-Compatible Dance Teaching Methods with dance educator and author, Anne Gilbert at SDIT in Seattle; and she is a certified instructor for Vermont Northern Lights Career Development Center.
+Laurie received her certification in Early Childhood Dance from Beverly Spell; she was a contributing author to the book Fit Families; she wrote and directed the “Hip Hop Nutcracka,” an original production; she has studied and completed certification in Brain-Compatible Dance Teaching Methods with dance educator and author, Anne Gilbert at SDIT in Seattle; and she is a certified instructor for Vermont Northern Lights at CCV.
 Laurie teaches workshops on Brain-Compatible Dance Teaching Methods and she has shared her dance curriculum with hundreds of students ranging in age from infant to adult.
 She continues to further her own study of dance and education by studying the brain-body connection as it relates to child development, health and education.
 Laurie loves to teach and she enjoys sharing her passion for the performing arts and education.
 She strongly believes that the performing arts are incredibly beneficial to the body, mind and spirit and that the study and mastery of movement can help children and adults to keep their bodies and brains healthy.
 Laurie resides in Waterbury, Vermont with her husband, their four children and their two Labrador Retrievers.
 She is always looking for ways to contribute to her community and to build a stronger and healthier foundation and support system for all children and for those individuals who are working with them.

 Rachel O’Donald, Co-Owner, AB2